Special Education and Disability Studies Programs

 CAREER OUTCOMES

-Your Future in Educational Leadership
+Your Future in Special Education

 There is a critical nationwide shortage of special education teachers and experts.
 Graduates of this program are highly sought after for post-program employment, as well as demonstrate teacher-retention rates many times higher than the national average.
 Potential positions include: